-Effective January 1, 2006, the Company adopted the fair value recognition provisions of Financial Accounting Standards Board Statement (FASB) No. 123 (revised 2004), "Share-Based Payment" (SFAS 123(R)), and the Company has elected the modified prospective transition method and, therefore, adjustments to prior periods are not required as a result of adopting SFAS 123(R).
-Under this method, the provisions of SFAS 123(R) apply to all awards granted after January 1, 2006, and to any unrecognized expense of awards unvested at the date of adoption based on the grant date fair value.
-The Company is recognizing expense using the accelerated expense attribution method specified in FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans" (FIN 28).
+Effective January 1, 2006, the Company adopted the fair value recognition provisions of FASB Statement No. 123 (revised 2004) "Share-Based Payment" (SFAS No. 123(R)), and recognizes expense using the accelerated expense attribution method specified in FASB Interpretation No. (FIN) 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans" (FIN 28).
+SFAS No. 123(R) requires companies to recognize compensation expense in an amount equal to the fair value of all share-based awards granted to employees.